 The student-teacher relationship can be complicated and it is not unusual for students to end up in conflict with their teachers.
 Some conflicts are healthy and arise naturally through debates due to competing ideas on various issues.

-However, if a conflict persists and appears to be antagonistic in nature, you should address this directly with your students.
+However, if the conflict persists and appears to be antagonistic in nature, you should address this directly with your students.
 Listen to them to get their perspectives and carefully explain your position on the conflict in a way they understand.
 Teachers can seize this opportunity to teach their students the rules of civic discourse and effective self-expression.
 When you have tried everything to no avail, try getting assistance from a colleague, the principal or administration.